 In a prospective cohort study evaluating the role of CGP with F1CDx, Takeda et al. (2021) performed genomic testing on 181 tumor tissue samples from individuals with cytologically or histologically confirmed advanced or recurrent solid tumor cancers.
 Of the total samples, data was successfully obtained for 175 samples.
 Known and likely pathogenic actionable variations were found in 174 individuals (99%) and 24 of those (14%) received matched targeted therapy.
 TP53 (n = 113), PIK3CA (n = 33), APC (n = 32), and KRAS mutations (n = 29) were the most common known/likely pathogenic variants found.
-Of 153 individuals evaluated for TMB, median TMB was 4 mutations/Mb.
-Tumors with high TMP defined as \geq 10 mutations/Mb were more likely to be lung cancer (11/32) than other solid tumor types (9/121).
+Of 153 individuals evaluated for TMB, median TMB was four mutations/Mb.
+Tumors with high TMB (defined as \geq 10 mutations/Mb) were more likely to be lung cancer (11/32) than other solid tumor types (9/121).
 The authors concluded that F1CDx assay testing had an overall success rate of > 95% and may assist with matching individual tumors with targeted therapy.

 Hayes addressed the use of FoundationOne CDx for use as a broad molecular profiling tool in a 2022 Molecular Test Assessment.
 The evidence base for this indication consisted of three clinical utility studies which reported no difference in outcomes between treatment directed by FoundationOne CDx results and treatment not directed by use of FoundationOne CDx.
 As such, the evidence was determined to be insufficient for this indication.
-The Hayes report did not assess the use of FoundationOne CDx for the primary purpose of evaluating predetermined biomarkers that are associated with at least one FDA-approved therapy for the individual's specific cancer type, nor did it address clinical or analytical validity, which would require focused review of individual biomarkers [Hayes, FoundationOne CDx (Foundation Medicine Inc.) for the Intended Use as a Broad Molecular Profiling Tool, 2022 updated 2023].
+The Hayes report did not assess the use of FoundationOne CDx for the primary purpose of evaluating predetermined biomarkers that are associated with at least one FDA-approved therapy for the individual's specific cancer type, nor did it address clinical or analytical validity, which would require focused review of individual biomarkers [Hayes, FoundationOne CDx (Foundation Medicine Inc.) for the Intended Use as a Broad Molecular Profiling Tool, 2022, updated 2024].

 Trédan et al. (2019) studied the impact of molecular profiling on adult and pediatric patients with solid or hematological advanced cancer that was previously treated in advanced/metastatic settings.
-The profile was performed on tumors, relapse or biopsies and then reviewed by a molecular tumor board to determine if any molecular-based therapies were available.
-At four different institutions, 2,579 patients were enrolled, and the tumor board reviewed 1,980 patient molecular profiles.
-There were some genes determined to be most frequently altered and those included: CDKN2A (n = 181, 7%), KRAS (n = 177, 7%), PIK3CA (n = 185, 7%), and CCND1 (n = 104, 4%).
-A molecular-based therapy was recommended for 699/2,579 patients (27%), however only 163/2579 patients (6%) received at least one MBRT.
-Likewise, out of the 182 lines of therapy initiated, 23 (13%) partial responses were observed.
+The profile was performed on archived tumor tissue or new biopsies and then reviewed by a molecular tumor board to determine if any molecular-based therapies were available.
+At four different institutions, 2,579 participants were enrolled, and the tumor board reviewed 1,980 individual molecular profiles.
+Genes determined to be most frequently altered included: CDKN2A (n = 181, 7%), KRAS (n = 177, 7%), PIK3CA (n = 185, 7%), and CCND1 (n = 104, 4%).
+A molecular-based therapy was recommended for 699/2,579 subjects (27%); however only 163/2579 (6%) received at least one molecular-based recommended therapy.
+Out of the 182 lines of molecular-based recommended therapy started, 23 (13%) partial responses were observed.
 Overall, only 0.9% of the whole cohort experienced an objective response.
 The researchers concluded that molecular screening should not be used at present to guide clinical decision-making outside of a clinical trial.
+Further study of the use of broad genomic panels is currently in process in ongoing clinical trials.